Skateside/pocket-grimoire-2/README.md

 - Select roles
 - Show "select multiple"
+    - Show quantity by default for any "bag-duplicate" character.
 - Player selection "bag".
 - Ability for Storyteller to assign a role to a player.
     - https://github.com/Skateside/pocket-grimoire/issues/83